MurmurationsNetwork/MurmurationsServices/README.md

    exit 0
    ```

 4. Run `pre-commit install` to set up the git hook scripts in your local repository.
+You can safely ignore the "`Running in migration mode with existing hooks`" message.

 Now, pre-commit will run automatically on `git commit`.
 If you want to manually run all pre-commit hooks on a repository, run `pre-commit run --all-files`.